artbrock/artbrock.com/_posts/2019-02-18-confidentiality-integrity-availability.md

 title: CIA on Holo Hosting (Confidentiality, Integrity, & Availability)
 date: 2019-02-18 19:54:50 -0700
 date_gmt: 2019-02-18 02:54:50 -0000
+meta_description: People are wondering about Holochain apps hosted via Holo, and just what kind of guarantees there are about High Availability of access, Data Integrity and Confidentiality of personal data.
 image:
 status: 	publish
 published: 	true